 "Most of what Jesus said and did took place in a secular workplace in a farmer's field, in a fishing boat, at a wedding feast, in a cemetery, at a public well asking a woman he didn't know for a drink of water, on a country hillside that he turned into a huge picnic, in a court room, having supper in homes with acquaintances or friends.… Read the rest

 Jesus’ instruction to Thomas was "Stop doubting and believe."
 Jesus calls us to develop a permanent attitude of openness and trust toward Him – not just to be open to him and trust him on any one occasion, but to be like this ALL the time.
-Yes, at times the Christian life is a lot like walking in the dark.… Read the rest
+Yes,… Read the rest